Hyrull/Sarge/README.md

-Made with Discord.js v14
+Made with Discord.js v14 & node.js
-Uses Node.js

-This is a simple discord bot that allows user to add and view "quotes", at any time.
-A quote is a screenshot from a conversation.
-This is to keep track of some funny moments that happened and people enjoy looking back to.
-Moderators can also remove quotes.
+This is a simple Discord bot made for a specific server.
+This features some custom command allowing users for various stuff, including YouTube searches from Discord.
+Also some misc. stuff.

 THIS IS WIP.
-BOT NOT FULLY FUNCTIONAL AT THE MOMENT.

-Main code's in src/index.js
+Main code's in src/index.js, some commands are in specific files to keep it clean (could be cleaner, still).